srajma/drafts/Articles/features/hinduism/philosophy.md

 1—2 motivated the composition of the Upaniṣads; 3 motivated the composition of the Brāhmaṇas.
 The Āraṇyakas were the bridge between the two.

-These were not yet competing points of view: and it was often the same figures involved in the composition of both, e.g. Yājñavalkya composed the most important (and one of the earliest) texts of each genre: Bṛhadāraṇyaka Upaniṣad and the Śatapatha Brāhmaṇa.
+These were not yet competing points of view: and it was often the same figures involved in the composition of both, e.g. Yājñavalkya composed the most important (and one of the earliest) texts of each genre: Br̥hadāraṇyaka Upaniṣad and the Śatapatha Brāhmaṇa.
 In fact, some texts fit into both genres, or formed a supplement to a text of another genre.

 In this period there are no firmly-set views, as the goal of philosophy was not to be right but to win debates.
 Those who won debates were rewarded with wealth, honour and wives, while losers were humiliated, exiled or (in this early period) even killed.